 The Kattegat Path, Sweden’s first national cycle path and cycle route of the year in Europe for 2018, is a 390-km long bicycle path passing along a unique coastal setting.
 Starting from Helsingborg, you will ride through fantastic coastal nature, overlooking wonderful sandy beaches and gorgeous viewpoints.
 The route takes in picturesque fishing villages and charming towns, and you will pass several historical sites and landmark destinations, all well worth a visit.
-Cafés and restaurants dot the entire route so you will never have to ride hungry, and will always find a good reason to stop for a rest.
-In the end, you will finish at Gothenburg, Sweden’s second-largest city and the centre of the west coast, where you will able to enjoy its vibrant cultural life, and easily continue exploring the Archipelago.
+Cafés and restaurants dot the entire route, so you will never have to ride hungry and will always find a good reason to stop for a rest.
+In the end, you will finish at Gothenburg, Sweden’s second-largest city and the centre of the west coast, where you will be able to enjoy its vibrant cultural life and easily continue exploring the Archipelago.

 Click to view map

 Check in to your centrally located hotel.
 Depending on your arrival time, you will have time for some sightseeing in this beautiful medieval town.

 Day 2: Helsingborg – Ängelholm | 46 km/62 km